Pesticide Public Notice

 - Email: email@example.com

-DEC has developed two general permits to allow application of specific pesticides to control invasive species in water bodies in Alaska.
+DEC has developed a general permit to allow application of specific pesticides by state agencies to control invasive weeds in Alaska, if projects require a permit under 18 AAC 90.500.

-Applicants who wish to be covered under either general permit must meet all permit conditions and must obtain a confirmation letter and project tracking number from DEC prior to pesticide application.
+Applicants who wish to be covered under the general permit must meet all permit conditions, and must obtain a confirmation letter and project tracking number from DEC prior to pesticide application.

 - Karin Hendrickson